nushell/nushell.github.io/book/operators.md

 # Operators

-Nushell supports the following operators:
+Nushell supports the following operators for common math, logic, and string operations:

 | Operator | Description                     |
 | -------- | ------------------------------- |